 Carbon monoxide is a type of toxic gas, and too much released into the air could cause poisoning.
 Inhaling carbon monoxide fumes could result in severe injuries.
 Carbon monoxide cases could be very complex since the gas itself is colorless and odorless.
 Examples of carbon monoxide leaks and poisoning include:

 - Water heaters

 Carbon monoxide poisoning can lead to very severe symptoms, and oftentimes even death.
 Some describe carbon monoxide poisoning as having symptoms similar to the flu.
 Some symptoms of carbon monoxide can include:

 Long Term Effects of Carbon Monoxide Poisoning

-Carbon monoxide has several different long-term side effects that those poisoned must have to live with.
-That’s why it’s important to seek legal assistance immediately to get compensation for these long-term effects.
-Long-term side effects include:
+Carbon monoxide has several different long-term side effects that those poisoned have to live with.
+That’s why it’s important to seek legal assistance immediately to get compensation for these long-term damages.
+Long-term side effects can include: